Various Artists

 Born: 1951

-Reinhard Behrens was born in Germany 1951 and studied Drawing and Painting from 1971-78 at Hamburg College of Art.
-In 1979 he was awarded an academic exchange grant which allowed him to complete a Postgraduate Course in Drawing and Painting at Edinburgh College of Art.
-Between 1982 and 1986 Behrens worked as a part time lecturer at Edinburgh College of art, the Glasgow School of Art and Grays School of Art in Aberdeen.
+Reinhard Behrens is a German-born artist who has lived and worked in Scotland since the late 1970s.
+He studied Drawing and Painting at Hamburg College of Art from 1971–78 before receiving a German Academic Exchange Grant to undertake postgraduate studies in Drawing and Painting at Edinburgh College of Art in 1979.
+Between 1982 and 1986, he lectured part-time at Edinburgh College of Art, Glasgow School of Art and Gray’s School of Art in Aberdeen.

 Gift Card